 Do you offer teletherapy?

-I am able to provide teletherapy throughout the states of California, Idaho, Illinois, and Missouri.
+I am able to provide teletherapy throughout the states of California, Idaho, Illinois, Missouri, and Wisconsin.
 There may be instances where I think in-person therapy may be the most appropriate, and we can discuss the reasons for that if it is applicable.
 I use Google Meet for video therapy, which is a secure platform to maintain confidentiality and privacy from my end.
 We can also speak by phone.
 If you are opting for a superbill, your insurance may or may not cover teletherapy; every insurance plan has its own rules around that type of therapy, so you will need to find out if you are able to utilize your insurance for teletherapy.
 If you are interested in teletherapy, please let me know, and we can discuss in more detail.

 UPDATE JANUARY 2023: I am teletherapy-only for now.
 I hope to return to in-person sessions for my LA-based clients at some point in the future, but I don't have a predicted date at this time.
 For superbill clients, some insurers who previously did not allow teletherapy may have made changes to that policy due to this health care crisis, so it could be worth checking on your policy.

 What if I need to cancel a session?